Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: Abstract

 \section{Abstract}

 We present a new second-order oracle bound for the expected risk of a weighted majority vote.
 The bound is based on a novel parametric form of the Chebyshev-Cantelli inequality (a.k.a.\ one-sided Chebyshev's), which is amenable to efficient minimization.
 The new form resolves the optimization challenge faced by prior oracle bounds based on the Chebyshev-Cantelli inequality, the C-bounds \citep{GLL+15}, and, at the same time, it improves on the oracle bound based on second order Markov's inequality introduced by \citet{MLIS20}.
-We also derive the PAC-Bayes-Bennett inequality, which we use for empirical estimation of the oracle bound.
-The PAC-Bayes-Bennett inequality improves on the PAC-Bayes-Bernstein inequality by \citet{SLCB+12}.
-We provide an empirical evaluation demonstrating that the new bounds can improve on the work by \citet{MLIS20}.
+We also derive a new concentration of measure inequality, which we name PAC-Bayes-Bennett, since it combines PAC-Bayesian bounding with Bennett's inequality.
+We use it for empirical estimation of the oracle bound.
+The PAC-Bayes-Bennett inequality improves on the PAC-Bayes-Bernstein inequality of \citet{SLCB+12}.
+We provide an empirical evaluation demonstrating that the new bounds can improve on the work of \citet{MLIS20}.
 Both the parametric form of the Chebyshev-Cantelli inequality and the PAC-Bayes-Bennett inequality may be of independent interest for the study of concentration of measure in other domains.